 “I didn’t realize they did all of this.
 Acts4Youth has been such a help to my son and me.
 We are so thankful!”

 - Ms. Knox, mother of an Acts4Youth student

-- 4th grade student, after his first year in the Acts4Youth Program
+- 5th grade student, after her second year in the Acts4Youth Program

 Ways To Support Us